 Income per capita is highly statistically significant at p<0.01 for all three models, although the coefficient is smaller for model 1.
-The positive coefficients mean that, on average and ceteris paribus, a municipality with a larger income per capita will receive more donations.
+The positive coefficients mean that, on average and ceteris paribus, a municipality with a larger income per capita10 will receive more donations.
 This result is discouraging as it suggests that municipalities that would benefit most from this additional revenue stream (i.e., those with low income per capita) are not the cities that are receiving donations.
 This questions the success of this program that is meant to benefit municipalities that do not have sufficient resources for its residents.

-While the positive coefficient is discouraging, it is consistent with the brand theory I developed in the literature review.
+While the positive coefficient is discouraging from a policy perspective, it is consistent with the brand theory I developed in the literature review.
 I hypothesized that municipalities with higher income per capita are more likely to receive donations because they are differentiated by higher levels of awareness amongst the Japanese public.
+Another consideration is that since I am only measuring gross rather than net flows, it is possible that high income areas simply have large net outflows.